-Action Task Outcome/Output By when / Lead The RSL Welsh Government Social Housing Grant programme Increasing development capacity in Flintshire through zoning additional Housing Associations.
+Priority 1.1 To increase the supply of all types and tenures of affordable housing through new build developments Action Task The RSL Welsh Government Social Housing Grant programme Increasing development capacity in Flintshire through zoning additional Housing Associations.
 Ensuring maximum number of properties delivered using the available funding.
 Ensuring a robust reserve list of schemes.
 Ensuring the type and tenure meets local housing needs, primarily social rent properties, informed by the Council's Housing Strategy Team.
-Increase number of social rented housing by xx Increase the number of affordable rented homes by xx Increase the number of single person accommodation by xx Increase the number of available private rented sector housing by xx Bring xx empty properties The Council's new build programme: SHARP/ HRA Meeting the HRA Business Plan's ambition to deliver 50 new social rent homes per annum up to 2030 in order to meet the demand of the social housing register.
+The Council's new build programme: SHARP/ HRA Meeting the HRA Business Plan's ambition to deliver 50 new social rent homes per annum up to 2030 in order to meet the demand of the social housing register.
 Ensuring the delivery of new builds adds value through addressing the pressures for certain housing types by basing development plans on intelligence.
 Utilising Welsh Government's Affordable Housing Grant to support delivery.
 Securing a lift in the borrowing cap to enable additional financial resources to meet the Council's delivery ambitions.
-Developing a forward delivery plan for the SHARP once 500 new back into use Provide an additional xx specialist housing (accessible and larger family accommodation) Older people / intergenerational homes
+Developing a forward delivery plan for the SHARP once 500 new homes target achieved.